 #8 0x128eaf6 in main base/test/run_all_unittests.cc:8

 #10 0x444a6c in _start ??:0

 SUMMARY: LeakSanitizer: 1024 byte(s) leaked in 1 allocation(s).

 Note that LeakSanitizer is incompatible with the sandbox.
 You must pass

---no-sandbox if you want to run browser_tests or the full Chromium with LSan.
+--no-sandbox if you want to run browser tests/Chrome with LSan.

 Be aware that ASan's fast stack unwinder depends on frame pointers, which are often missing in release versions of shared libraries.
 If you want to use the fast unwinder (enabled by default), you should at least install a debug version of libstdc++.
 This worked for us on Ubuntu: